Two possible scenarios for you landing here:

 The platform segments an audience based on your filtering criteria along with our artificial intelligence algorithm and handles the following and unfollowing tasks on autopilot.

-Respecting Twitter limits is crucial, that’s why we promise a steady and non-stop growth but don’t expect an overnight success of 1,000,000 new followers.
+Respecting Twitter limits is crucial, that’s why we promise steady and non-stop growth but don’t expect an overnight success of 1,000,000 new followers.
 That’s not how Owlead works.

 Why should you auto follow accounts on Twitter?